ilfa2003/Document-Compliance-Agent/README.md

 ## 🚀 Getting Started

  📌 **Note:** This project requires Python 3.10 or higher.
+Preferred to use paid Gemini API key with higher rate limits for vector embeddings.
 The implementation is designed specifically to cater to the use case of the sample invoices provided.

 ### 1. **Create & activate a Virtual Environment**
 ```bash